syncfusion-content/javascript-docs/js/Schedule/Customization.md

 {% include image.html url="/js/Schedule/Customization_images/Customization_img9.png" Caption=""%}

-* In the above output, an appointment is initially created in the time-range 7.00am - 8.30am, it is saved in the timeslot between 9.00am – 10.30am as the time zone is set to “UTC +2:00” in the **Schedule** control.
+* In the above output, an appointment is initially created in the time-range 7.00am - 8.30am.
+It is saved in the timeslot between 9.00am – 10.30am as the time zone is set to “UTC +2:00” in the **Schedule** control.

 **Current Time indicator**